filippsen/sixteen/README.md

 How
 ----
-_Trivia :sunday night coding.
-Powered by Murphy's Irish Red Beer :)_

-It leveraged the CHIP-8 virtual machine especification and its games.
+It leverages the CHIP-8 virtual machine especification and its games.
 I implemented the emulator for interpreting CHIP-8 games and shrank it down to 16KB.
 I used Unity 3.4 back then.
 At that time I was really aware of Unity web engine footprint so I thought I could shoot for 16KB.
 There was still a corcern about the sound effects though, mostly because of the lack of low-level sfx access on there.